kexiaowen/WholesaleSupplierDB/README.md

     3. The jar file built is found in `~/WholesaleSupplierDB/target`

 4. Loading Data into Cassandra
-    1. Place project data files at directory `~/4224-project-files`
+    1. Place project data files at directory `~/4224-project-files` so that data files are found in `~/4224-project-files/data-files` and transaction files are found in `~/4224-project-files/xact-files`.
     2. Execute shell script `WholesaleSupplier/loadDataAndCreateTables.sh` by running the following commands:

             > cd WholesaleSupplierDB